8 Profitable Open Source Library Success Stories

 -> Marketing ideas for an open source library

 Marko Saric (from ) started Plausible Analytics about 4 years ago.

 Hello!
 I’m Marko Saric and I’m the co-founder of Plausible Analytics.
 Plausible Analytics is a simple, open-source, lightweight (< 1 KB) and privacy-friendly web analytics alternative to Google Analytics.

 At the time of writing (September 1st), we are at $4,557 MRR and 743 paying subscribers.
 We’ve grown a lot over the last few months considering that we announced $415 MRR at the start of April this year (about a year after we launched our paid subscriptions).

-bitHolla in 2021 has evolved into a general-purpose crypto service, with a focus on exchange technology. bitHolla also covers all key crypto infrastructure and the company provides consulting, custody wallet tech, and pro trading tools.
+HollaEx in 2021 has evolved into a general-purpose crypto service, with a focus on exchange technology and tackles key crypto infrastructure solutions like wallet tech, exchange hosting, and white-label services.